JianLoong/jianloong.github.io/Setu.md

 title: SETU
 ---

 My Student Evaluation of Teaching and Units (SETU) reports can be found here.

+Detailed evaluation of older units are available upon request.

 | Unit Code |                      Name                      |                                                                                                                        Link |
 |:---------:|------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------:|